gregleeform/landviewer/README.md

 ## Python Desktop Prototype

 The `python_app/` directory contains an in-progress PySide6 port of the Landviewer app.
-The current prototype reproduces the upload workflow and offers an interactive cadastral crop workspace while the editor stage remains a placeholder for upcoming iterations.
+The current prototype reproduces the upload workflow, offers an interactive cadastral crop workspace, and now introduces the manual pinning editor so you can align the cadastral overlay on top of the field photo (automatic pinning will follow in a later iteration).

 ### Run the desktop prototype